jckfa/tinyfonts/README.md

 1300+ glyphs

-Only Latin-based languages for now but a lot of ’em Various styles (see opentype features below)
+Only Latin-based languages for now but a lot of ’em Various styles (see section below)
 Extensive punctuation including case-sensitive forms superscript numbers, (unicase) letters, and some punctuation Small caps (unicase)